-~1.20nm They finish their investigation of the heaves, leave them in the cold 1.50pm They finds the the stigation of the boxes, leave them in the cold room and go to the office of DDVP's supervisor, Associate Director of Research (ADR) CBER/FDA who was not in the office.
-DDVP emails ADR indicating that he would like to have a discussion upon her return ~4:30pm-5:00pm ADR emails DDVP indicating that she has returned to her office and is available to talk. ~5:00pm DDVP goes to the office of SR, the two then proceed to ADR's office and inform her of the aforementioned events leading to the discovery of the vials labeled "variola" and "Alastrim" as well as with the names of other pathogens that had been discovered. ~5:30pm ADR contacts the Responsible Official (RO) and Director, DOHS, NIH.
+Time Event ~1:30pm They finish their investigation of the boxes, leave them in the cold room and go to the office of DDVP's supervisor, Associate Director of Research (ADR) CBER/FDA who was not in the office.
+DDVP emails ADR indicating that he would like to have a discussion upon her ~4:30pm-5:00pm return ADD amails DDVD indicating that she has returned to her office and is 4.30pm-3.00pm ADR emails DDVP indicating that she has returned to her office and is available to talk. ~5:00pm DDVP goes to the office of SR, the two then proceed to ADR's office and inform her of the aforementioned events leading to the discovery of the vials labeled "variola" and "Alastrim" as well as with the names of other pathogens that had been discovered. ~5:30pm ADR contacts the Responsible Official (RO) and Director, DOHS, NIH.
 RO instructs ADR to transport the material to NIH's DOHS office on the third floor of building 13.
 RO informs NIH senior management and prepares to receive the samples. ~5:35pm ADR contacts DDVP, and the two of them meet in the cold storage room 3C16.
 They do not open any boxes and place all 12 boxes into a larger cardboard box.
 The used lab coats and gloves are also placed into the larger box with the 12 smaller boxes.
 The larger box is sealed with clear packaging tape, and ADR alone hand-carries the material approximately 2 blocks to the NIH's DOHS office on the 3rd floor of building 13. ~5:50pm ADR arrives and meets RO at the NIH's DOHS office.
-RO initiates a chain of custody form to document the transfer of the material from the FDA to NIH's DOHS, RO and ADR proceed to the biosafety level 2 laboratory, building 13, room 3W84, ADR remains outside of 3W84. but watches through the window as RO disarms and enters hiosafety level 3 laboratory 3W84B and places the material in the biosafety cabinet within 3W84B.
-ADB walks back to ber office in the building 29 complex and notifies her supervisor, at that time.
-Director, FDA's CBFR. ~6·30nm RO makes contact with the FBI 0.50pm 6:35pm RO calls and notifies director of the CDC's Division of Select Agents and Toxins (DSAT).
+RO initiates a chain of custody form to document the transfer of the material from the FDA to NIH's DOHS.
+RO and ADR proceed to the biosafety level 2 laboratory, building 13, room 3W84.
+ADR remains outside of 3W84, but watches through the window as RO disarms and enters biosafety level 3 laboratory, 3W84B, and places the material in the biosafety cabinet within 3W84B.
+ADR walks back to her office in the building 29 complex and notifies ~6:20nm her supervisor, at that time, Director, FDA's CBER. ~6:30pm RO makes contact with the FBI.
+6:35pm RO calls and notifies director of the CDC's Division of Select Agents and Toxins (DSAT).